OAmAr/UConn-Transpo/semat/semeat-6.md

 ### Action Items

 For our software developent method, we are using the mixture of agile and waterfall methods because this methods would help us have a strong documentation so, in future we can work on this project to make it stable and fix bugs.
+We kind of used both methods since there were times that we didn't plan things out beforehand

 ## Team